 Crooked Spine

 Certain conditions, such as scoliosis, kyphosis, and flat back syndrome, affect spinal curvature and cause several deficiencies.
-The typical non-operative management of scoliosis and kyphosis is bracing and physical therapy, but if the spinal curvature exceeds to some extent, the reorganization of the spine requires surgery.
+The typical non-operative management of scoliosis and kyphosis is bracing and physical therapy, but if the spinal curvature is extensive, surgery may be required.
 The same goes for flatback syndrome if non-operative measures do not alleviate symptoms.

 **Disclaimer: This content should not be considered medical advice and does not imply a doctor-patient relationship.